BStew00/Ethereal-for-MkDocs/README.md

-Derived from the excellent Material for MkDocs, except it's so tiny it's almost ethereal.
-It's extremely tiny without much of the Material functionality.
+HTML/CSS template derived from the excellent Material for MkDocs, except it's so tiny it's almost ethereal.
+It's extremely tiny without almost any of Material's functionality.
 Largely just the responsive HTML/CSS template.

+If you need to build a website, or even a single webpage without having to add all the functionality yourself, then check out Material for MkDocs.
+If you want to make a few lightweight webpages similar in responsiveness to Material, this might be a good starting point.

 # Structure